flomag5/FlorentMagnoac_Kanap_e-shop/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+### Kanap Objectives ###
+Your client is Kanap, a sofa brand that sells its products exclusively from its store.
+Today, it would like to have an e-commerce platform in addition to its physical store to sell its products on the Internet.